uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 ### **Which room(s) will I be teaching in?**

-We will help you finding a suitable room.
+We will help you find a suitable room.
 Contact us via carpadmin @ carpentry.uio.no
 <!--
 - [ ] Seminar room 123 in Vilhelm Bjerknes' hus (the Science Library, ground floor)
 - [ ] Teaching room 209 in the Science Library - Science Fiction Section